 The salmonidae species from Lake Lácar are preserved at the Fish Capture and Breeding Station in the city.

-On the Lake Lácar waterfront, in the mouth of Pocahullo Creek, there lies the Fish Capture and Breeding Station.
+In downtown San Martín, on the Lake Lácar waterfront, in the mouth of Pocahullo Creek, there lies the Fish Capture and Breeding Station.
 This place has been closed for refurbishment.
 While guided tours were available, this place let visitors observe the life cycle of rainbow and brown trout, as well as other salmonidae species, from a close distance.

 Every winter, in May, these species swim upstream the Pocahullo in order to breed.
 Even if it has been over a century since they were first introduced, they have become perfectly adapted to local conditions.
 Their reproduction levels are low as only two eggs, out of the 5,000 spawned by the female, manage to survive.